Pay Traffic Ticket in HawaiiPage OverviewSUMMARY: How to Pay a Hawaii Traffic Ticket

 The officer who ticketed you should have given you an answer form or envelope.
 This document provides information about how to mail in your payment or make a payment by phone―providing both the exact mailing address and telephone number.

-When you speak with a court clerk, find out:
+When you speak with a court clerk in Hawaii, find out:

-- Whether you can pay in person, by mail, or over the telephone to that court directly, or if you need to use a central address or telephone number.
+- Whether you can pay your ticket in person, by mail, or by phone to that court directly, or if you need to use a central address or telephone number.

 - Which payment methods are acceptable for which payment option.
 For example, will the clerk accept a personal check?
 Which credit cards are accepted over the phone?

-NOTE: Even if you’re required to appear in court, these questions are beneficial; if you’re found guilty, you’ll be required to pay your fines.
+NOTE: Even if you're required to appear in court, these questions are beneficial; if you're found "guilty," you'll be required to pay your HI ticket fines.

 Refer to our Driving Records section to learn how to get a copy of yours.

-Sometimes, auto insurance companies penalize policyholders for receiving traffic violations.
-Too many violations (or even one serious violation) could cause a hike in your rates or knock you out of coverage altogether.
+Sometimes, auto insurance companies penalize policyholders for committing traffic violations in Hawaii.
+Too many violations (or even one serious traffic violation) could cause a hike in your rates or knock you out of coverage altogether.

 Protect yourself against a rate increase or lapse in coverage by comparing insurance quotes online.Other Topics in This Section